Hetero-EUCLID: Interpretable model discovery for heterogeneous hyperelastic materials using stress-unsupervised learning: Results and discussion

 \subsection{A comment on detecting noise}

-Table 11 provides statistical details of the 2D nodal residual force $f^a_{\text{res}}$ corresponding to each type of heterogeneity and noise-level considered in the study.
+\autoref{table_res_noise} provides statistical details of the 2D nodal residual force $f^a_{\text{res}}$ corresponding to each type of heterogeneity and noise-level considered in the study.
 Additionally, we provide statistical details of residual forces in a homogeneous specimen with the same thin square plate domain geometry in the same table for comparison.
-It is evident from the results that the dimensionless ratio: \( \left(\dfrac{\mu_{f_{\mathrm{res}}}}{\sigma_{f_{\text{res}}}}\right)\) is a measure of noise in the displacement data, with a higher ratio indicating a higher displacement noise or a lack of heterogeneity in the domain.
-Another important observation is that alongside the previous ratio, the dimensionless ratio \(\left(\dfrac{\sigma_{f_{\text{res}}}}{R_{\mathrm{max}}}\right)\) provides an indication of the existence of heterogeneity in the domain.
-If \(\left(\dfrac{\sigma_{f_{\text{res}}}}{R_{\mathrm{max}}}\right)\)$\leq 10^{-5}$ and \( \left(\dfrac{\mu_{f_{\mathrm{res}}}}{\sigma_{f_{\text{res}}}}\right)\)$\geq 1$ , it is reasonable to consider the domain to be nominally homogeneous.
-However, further increase in displacement noise can be expected to increase both ratios and make identifying heterogeneities (or the lack thereof) in the domain challenging.
+It is evident from the results that the dimensionless ratio: \( \left(\mu_{f_{\mathrm{res}}} / \mathit{\sigma_{f_{\text{res}}}}\right)\) is a measure of noise in the displacement data, with a higher ratio indicating a higher displacement noise or a lack of heterogeneity in the domain.
+Another important observation is that alongside the previous ratio, the dimensionless ratio \(\left(\mathit{\sigma_{f_{\text{res}}}}/R_{\mathrm{max}}\right)\) provides an indication of the existence of heterogeneity in the domain.
+If \(\left(\mathit{\sigma_{f_{\text{res}}}}/R_{\mathrm{max}}\right) \leq 10^{-5}\) and \(\left(\mu_{f_{\mathrm{res}}}/ \mathit{\sigma_{f_{\text{res}}}}\right) \geq 1\), it is reasonable to consider the domain to be nominally homogeneous.
+However, a further increase in displacement noise can be expected to increase both ratios, making it challenging to identify heterogeneities (or the lack thereof) in the domain.
 The statistical trends observed from $f^a_{\text{res}}$ are thus useful to characterize displacement noise and the existence of heterogeneities from actual experimental data.